open-austin/project-ideas/ISSUE_TEMPLATE.md

 * [ ] In your README, link to the [Open Austin Community Participation Guidelines](https://docs.google.com/document/d/1OujyBccPpepUXSY5_nP3alzvd81WlCKSeSf_-sU5K-U/edit?usp=sharing) or write your own code of conduct.
 * [ ] [Create file: LICENSE](http://choosealicense.com/) to give your project an open license, allowing for sharing and remixing.
 * [ ] [Create file: CONTRIBUTING.md](https://github.com/acabunoc/mozsprint-repo-template/blob/master/CONTRIBUTING.md) so others know [how they can contribute](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-contributor-guidelines/).
+* [ ] Create an easily shareable project management artifact, like a [Civic Tech Canvas](https://cityofaustin.github.io/civic-tech-canvas/) or [Open Canvas](https://mozilla.github.io/open-leadership-training-series/articles/opening-your-project/develop-an-open-project-strategy-with-open-canvas/)

 Once all of the above is complete,
-- [ ] [Create an issue](https://github.com/open-austin/open-austin.github.io/issues/new) on the open-austin.github.io repo with the title `Add [this project] to projects page.
+- [ ] [Create an issue](https://github.com/open-austin/open-austin.github.io/issues/new) on the open-austin.github.io repo with the title `Add [my project] to projects page`.
 An Open Austin leader will review this issue and post your project :balloon:

 If you get stuck at any point, feel free to reach out to the leadership team on Slack by adding @leadership to your message.
 We're here to help you make real changes to our city.